 The Coronovirus situation means great numbers of us are confined to our homes for the time being.
 Regardless of this many people still have injuries to contend with.

 This coupled with the huge increase in people now working from home with make shift offices at dining room tables and living rooms the numbers with neck and back pain are expected to rise.

 In response to this situation we have taken the physiotherapy consultation process online.
 This means you can have a ‘virtual’ consultation via video link on your computer, tablet or smart phone all from the comfort of your own home.

 Your Physiotherapist will assess your injury, make a diagnosis and then formulate a tailored rehabilitation Plan.
 All this would be sent to you as a written report to your email inbox.

 We have made the process as simple as possible.
 There is no software to download and no services to sign up for.
 Just a simple weblink to click.

 Now I know what you are thinking.
 “How can Physiotherapy be performed online?”
 Well, the results of hundreds of studies has Physiotherapy as a whole gradually move away from a reliance on complex machines and manual techniques, and more towards structured rehabilitation plans that the patient carries out themselves under expert guidance.

 Online consultations are not a new concept.
 Research looking at online consultations have concluded that they can be as good as, and in some cases, better than traditional ’in person’ consultations.

-However, you can rest assured that if we feel that you do need to see a specialist ‘face to face’, we will certainly let you know and facilitate this within the constraints of the Covid-19 restrictions.
+However, you can rest assured that if we feel that you do need to see a specialist ‘face to face’, we will certainly let you know and facilitate this once Covid-19 restrictions are eased.